chrisflemming/chrisflemming.github.io/content/blog/20240305-hello-world/index.md

     }
 }

+This is a dummy blog post that is here while I finalise the design of the site.
+Check back soon for fascinating content.
+Filler text is from [Bogan Ipsum](https://boganipsum.com.au/).

 As cunning as a frog in a sock also come a give it a burl.
 Get a dog up ya bastard no dramas built like a sickie.
 We're going schooner bloody come a spit the dummy?
 He's got a massive bushie mate flat out like a rack off.
 Just chuck her in the ute g'day to mad as a perve.
 This is a joke mate's rate heaps he's got a massive mickey mouse mate.
 Get a dog up ya too right! to on compo mate jug.

 Here is some code: